 Permit Parking: Pay an annual fee.
 Permits are for railroad commuter use only.
 It is further understood that a permit does not guarantee a parking space.
 Permits purchased for less than a full year will be pro-rated.
 There is resident permit parking and non-resident permit parking.
-Refer to Parking Map, pink spaces are resident permit parking and dark blue spaces are non-resident and resident permit parking.
+Refer to Parking Map.

 Resident ID Tags: Tags are available to residents, at no charge, who commute infrequently.
 A limited number of designated spaces are available near the platform.
 A $5 daily meter fee must be paid.
-Refer to Parking Map, purple numbered spaces are resident meter parking with ID tag.
+Refer to Parking Map.
 Convent Train Station Parking Map

 Meters are paid after you park your car and have obtained your space number.
 When facing the platform the pay stations are to the left.
 Excepts Master and Visa Credit Cards.
 Must use exact Currency: coin, $1, or $5 dollar bill.
 The machine does not make change or *refunds.
 Exact change only.